samply/lens_beacon_service/README.md

 ### Measure reports

 If you were to run a CQL query against a FHIR data store, you would get the results back as a MeasureReport object.
 The GUI understands measure reports and can use them for populating the GUI.
-The lens_beacon_service uses MeasureReport objects for holding the information gathered from the Beacon query in order to take advantage of this functionality.
+The lens-beacon-service uses MeasureReport objects for holding the information gathered from the Beacon query in order to take advantage of this functionality.

 A measure report has a hierarchical structure, with 3 levels: